310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Chiaki awkward %}
-Are you a local now?
+What, are you a local now?
 {% endbubble %}

 {% bubble Tetora smilesoft %}